-Minor IRAs and Minor Roth IRAs can get retirement saving started early for a child or grandchild
+Minor IRAs and minor Roth IRAs can get retirement saving started early for a child

-These accounts were designed to make it simple to transfer property to a minor without having to create a formal trust.
+These accounts were designed to make it simple to transfer property to minors without having to create a formal trust.
 Any adult can be the custodian, even if they’re not the minor’s parent or guardian.

-UGMA/UTMA accounts are widely used to save for education expenses, but they do offer a little more flexibility around withdrawals than other education savings accounts.
-The withdrawals need to be “for the use and benefit of the minor.”
-That is open to interpretation and there are still rules, so be mindful when making withdrawals.
-When in doubt, double check with a qualified professional such as a financial advisor.
+UGMA/UTMA accounts are widely used to save for education expenses, but they do offer a little more flexibility around withdrawals than other education savings accounts (ESAs).
+The withdrawals need to be for the use and benefit of the minor.
+There are some rules, so be mindful when making withdrawals.
+When in doubt, double-check with a qualified professional such as a financial advisor.

-To make sure this type of account can accomplish what you want, some additional things to consider include:
+To make sure this type of account can accomplish what you want, here are some additional things to consider:

-Two common ways to save for education are through a 529 college savings plan, commonly referred to as a 529 plan, and a Coverdell Education Savings Account (ESA).
+Two common ways to save for education are through a 529 college savings plan, commonly referred to as a 529 plan, and a Coverdell ESA.

-529 plans can be used for college education and some states allow them to be used for primary and secondary education, up to $10,000 per student per year.
-529 plans used to only be eligible for college expenses, but recent changes to Federal laws made it so that 529s plans could be used for primary and secondary education expenses as well.
-Not all states have implemented the same changes though.
+529 plans can be used for college education to pay as much as $10,000 per student per year.
+529 plans were previously only eligible for college expenses, but some (not all) states now allow 529 plans to be used for primary and secondary education expenses as well.
 Coverdell ESAs, on the other hand, can be used for primary and secondary education as well as college.

-The chart below provides a side-by-side comparison of the main features of a 529 plan and a Coverdell ESA.
+The table below provides a side-by-side comparison of the main features of a 529 plan and a Coverdell ESA.

-It’s never too early to get a jumpstart on saving for your child or grandchild’s retirement.
+It’s never too early to get a jump-start on saving for your child or grandchild’s retirement if they are earning money, such as through a part-time job after school.
 The more time their investments have to grow, the more they can potentially benefit from compounding.

-To do that, a Minor IRA or Minor Roth IRA can be set up in the minor and custodian’s name.
-With the long investing timeframes kids have before retirement, Minor Roth IRAs are often favored due to the prospect of long-term growth combined with tax-free withdrawals.
+To do that for a child with income, a minor Individual Retirement Account (IRA) or minor Roth IRA can be set up in the minor’s and custodian’s name.
+With the long investing time frames kids have before retirement, minor Roth IRAs are often favored for their prospect of long-term growth combined with tax-free withdrawals.

 To be eligible to contribute, the minor needs to have earned income in the tax year, which cannot include gifts or inheritances.
 Parents and grandparents can contribute as well as the minor.
 However, contribution limits are capped at the minor’s earned income or the IRA contribution limit for that year, whichever is less.

-Outside of those differences, the accounts carry the same rules as traditional IRAs and Roth IRAs.
+Outside of those differences, minor IRA accounts carry the same rules as traditional IRAs and Roth IRAs.

-For my nephew, I buy a small amount of individual stocks and ETFs on his birthday and other major holidays throughout the year.
-As he gets older, I’m hoping I’ll be able to teach him what I know about investing and that his portfolio will be filled with lessons we can examine together.
+For example, you might buy a small amount of individual stocks and ETFs on your loved one’s birthday and other major holidays throughout the year.
+As they get older, you can teach them about investing using examples from their portfolio.

 for thinkMoney ®